 The phrase “sex, drugs and rock ‘n’ roll” was first used in a Life magazine article in 1969, and for over 50 years now, we’ve held up this idea as the epitome of carefree fun and carnal pleasure.
 For now, we’re going to leave out the rock ‘n’ roll part, and we’re going to take a closer look at the sex and drugs part.
 Do sex and drugs really pair well together?
-Do you really need drugs (prescribed, illicit or otherwise) to perform like a rock star in the bedroom?
+Do you really need sexual performance drugs (prescribed, illicit or otherwise) to feel like a rock star in the bedroom?

 The short answer to this is no. A study done in 1991 found that a significant number of commercially available drugs was apt to induce sexual dysfunction by disrupting all three neurophysiologic phases of sexual response – desire, excitement and orgasm.
 This was especially true for men, with loss of libido and impotence presenting as the most common symptoms, followed by failure to ejaculate.
 These results were consistent with a wide range of drugs, including common over-the-counter medications, prescriptions to treat high blood pressure, hormonal drugs and illegal psychoactive drugs.